MrMikey59/00---Projects/Objects/Document Object.md

 | write()|Outputs string to the current window in sequence with HTML file containing the script. |
 | writeln()|Outputs string to current document followed by a carriage return. |

+## Processes

+### To explore Document object event sequences
+Using the code from the procedure you just completed, you can step through some actions in Word to see exactly what triggers these events.
+1. On the File menu, click New, click the EventsDemo.dot template in the New dialog box, and then click OK to trigger the New event.
+2. Close either a document based on the EventsDemo template or the template itself to trigger the Close event.
+3. Open an existing document based on the EventsDemo template to trigger the Open event.

+### Add code to Document object events
+In the following procedure, you'll add code to each of the Document object's three events.
+1. In Word, point to Macro on the Tools menu, and then click Visual Basic Editor.
+2. In the Project Explorer, double-click ThisDocument.
+(If the Project Explorer isn't already open in the Visual Basic Editor, click the Project Explorer toolbar button to open it.)
+3. In the Code window, click Document in the Object box.
+4. In the Procedure box, click each event to insert procedure templates into the Code window.
+5. Type or paste the following statements to the procedures to create the following subroutines: On the File menu, click Save.
+In the File name box, type EventsDemo, and then click Document Template (*.dot) in the Save as type box.
+Save this template in the same folder as your other templates (by default, C:\Program Files\Microsoft Office\Templates).
+Close the EventsDemo template.